-The COVID-19 pandemic has had a significant effect on Ocean Sales' sales, which declined dramatically in the middle of March 2019.
-As a result of the physical isolation requirements and the shutdown of certain businesses that are deemed to be non-essential, the trade shows that make up a significant component of Ocean Sales' revenue have been cancelled for the most part over the last two years.
-Revenues from both the Costco and wholesale side of the business have also greatly decreased.
+The COVID-19 pandemic had a significant effect on Ocean Sales' sales, which declined dramatically from 2019 - 2021.
+As a result of the physical isolation requirements and the shutdown of certain businesses that are deemed to be non-essential, the trade shows that make up a significant component of Ocean Sales' revenue were cancelled for the most part over those years.
+Revenues from both the Costco and wholesale side of the business also decreased.
+All restrictions affecting Ocean Sales have now been lifted and 2022 sales approached normal levels.